21 - 24 October 2024

 Beijing

-As Sibos 2024 in Beijing approaches, The Asian Banker explores the critical themes that will shape the global financial landscape.
+At Sibos 2024 in Beijing, The Asian Banker explores the critical themes that will shape the global financial landscape.
 The event is held for the first time in the capital of China, an economic powerhouse, a rapidly evolving financial hub, and a global leader in fintech innovation.
 It is the second-largest economy in the world and has one of the most dynamic and fast-growing financial ecosystems, and pushing forward with its financial market reforms, internationalisation of the renminbi, and increasing influence in global trade and investment, this year's event will focus on the integration of digital currencies, artificial intelligence (AI), tokenisation, and compliance innovations, all under the broader theme of connecting the future of finance.

 Our coverage will highlight the importance of digital operational resilience, the impact of AI on financial services, and the ongoing shift in the global use of major currencies within the context of Special Drawing Rights (SDRs).
 Additionally, we’ll explore the critical role of ISO 20022 implementation, environmental, social, governance (ESG) considerations in finance, and how tokenisation is transforming asset management and payments.